In this post I’m going to show you the most interesting Mauritius attractions that you should put into your bucket list.

 If you have a chunky DSLR just pretend to be a photographer for a day and you will receive a special treatment with an inside view of the mosque.

-A guide is welcoming you at the entrance.
+A guide will welcome you at the entrance.
 When asked what was my work I said “Photographer and writing for a travelling website”.

 I was taken in all the rooms of the mosque, besides in the minaret and on the roof.
 Great experience!